 The Union actively participated in meetings of the National Council and the National Executive.
-The main achievement from this process was establishing national initiatives and acquiring ownership of Training Ahead Australia (TAA) as of 1 August 2023.
-The RTBU has long been concerned with the safety implications that arise as a result of poor practice by many training organisations, and now, we are setting out to fix that problem through this purchase.
+The main achievement from this process was establishing national initiatives and advancing Training Ahead Australia (TAA) that was acquired by the RTBU on 1 August 2023.
+The RTBU has long been concerned with the safety implications that arise because of poor practice by many training organisations, and now, we are well on our way to fix the problem through our expansion of TAA across Australia.